oslo-pm/oslo-pm.github.io/2018/index.md

 {{d.conference.start | date: "%-d" }} - {{d.conference.stop | date: "%-d %B, %Y" }}.

 The conference topic is "Perl in the cloud", with focus on web development, and deployment methods.
-We are therefor pleased to announce that we will have members from the [Mojolicious](http://mojolicious.org/) core team and a track dedicated to the Mojolicious real-time web framework.
+We are pleased to announce that we will have members from the [Mojolicious](http://mojolicious.org/) core team attending and a track dedicated to the Mojolicious real-time web framework.

 On the following Saturday, we're hosting a Perl hackathon.
 Do you have anything you